CarmenYuao/university_registration_system_oop/README.md

 TOTAL-IDLE-TIME // measured in seconds MAXIMUM-NUMBER-OF-PEOPLE-IN-QUEUE-AT-ANY-TIME Note that there could be many queries beginning with WAITING-TIME-OF but ending with different id numbers.
 The output:
 Your program must take as input the two input files above, in that order.
-That is, we should be able to compile your program into an executable file (called Program2, say), then call it from the command-line like this:
->> Program2 customersfile.txt queriesfile.txt
+That is, we should be able to compile your program into an executable file (called Program2, say), then call it from the command-line like this: Program2 customersfile.txt queriesfile.txt
-(Research how to accept text files as arguments in Eclipse) Your program must then output as many lines as there are query lines: the kth output line should be the answer to the kth query line in file queriesfile.txt.
+Your program must then output as many lines as there are query lines: the kth output line should be the answer to the kth query line in file queriesfile.txt.
 Your output line answer to a query should begin by repeating the exact same query, followed by a colon (:), followed by the query-answer.